Illinois Traffic Violation and DUI Lawyers

-None of these are valid legal excuses.
-In fact, they can be seen as admissions of guilt.
+Not only are some of these excuses inadequate as legal defenses, but they can also be seen as admissions of guilt.
 For example, checking your cell phone to use a directions app is not allowed.
 That excuse will likely be used against you.
 The bottom line: If you’re touching the phone or have it in your hand while the vehicle is in gear, you’re likely violating the law.

-- Using the cell phone to call for emergency assistance;
+- Using the cell phone to call for emergency assistance (aka, 911);

 - Using the cell phone in “hands-free” mode or with the use of a headset;